Thermadiag/seq/docs/ordered_set.md

 In some cases, the actual load factor can exceed the provided maximum load factor.
 This holds when the keys are very well distributed, and the maximum distance of a key to its computed location is low (below 8).
 This strategy avoids some unnecessary rehash for very strong hash function (or well distributed keys).
 Note however that the load factor will never exceed 0.95.

 On rehash, the old table is deallocated before allocating the new (twice as big) one.
-This is possible thanks to the double storage strategy (values are stored in an independant seq::sequence object) and avoid memory peaks.
+This is possible thanks to the double storage strategy (values are stored in an independant `seq::sequence` object) and **avoid memory peaks**.

 ## Handling of bad hash function